JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 This plan outlines the upcoming sprints after completing the community example library.

-## Sprint 1 – Real-time collaboration
+## Sprint 1 – Offline mode enhancements
-* Enable shared editing of builds via WebSocket.
+* Queue edits offline and sync when reconnected.
-## Sprint 2 – Model quality improvements
+## Sprint 2 – Push notifications
-* Experiment with larger LegoGPT checkpoints and training data.
+* Notify users when collaboration partners edit a build.

-## Sprint 3 – Accessibility polish
+## Sprint 3 – Additional language support
-* Improve keyboard navigation and ARIA labels across the PWA.
+* Add French translations to the PWA.